Tafara-N/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 - Directory: `0x14-javascript-web_scraping`
 - File: 4-starwars_count.js

-5. Loripsum
+### 5. Loripsum
-mandatory

 Write a script that gets the contents of a webpage and stores it in a file.

-The first argument is the URL to request
+- The first argument is the URL to request
-The second argument the file path to store the body response The file must be UTF-8 encoded
+- The second argument the file path to store the body response
+- The file must be UTF-8 encoded
-You must use the module request
+- You must use the module `request`

 ```
 guillaume@ubuntu:~/0x14$ ./5-request_store.js http://loripsum.net/api loripsum